nebius/pysdk/README.md

 ```
 [[1](https://nebius.github.io/pysdk/nebius.aio.token.static.html), [2](https://nebius.github.io/pysdk/nebius.aio.token.token.html)]

-Now, your application will get token from the local Env variable, as in the example above.
+Now, your application will get token from the local Env variable, as in the example above, but provided in several other ways.

 ##### Initialize with the private key file

+If you have a private key and a service account, you may want to authorize using them.
+Here is an example of how to do it.

-Replace in the following example IDs of your service account and the public key pair for your private key.
+Replace in the IDs in the following example with your service account and public key ID pair, related to the private key you have.
-You need to have `private_key.pem` file on your machine.
+You need to have a `private_key.pem` file on your machine, modify the file path in the example accordingly.

 ```python
 from nebius.sdk import SDK